 When it comes to measuring the success of your ABM campaign, it will be crucial to use relevant metrics and KPIs, such as engagement rates, conversion rates and revenue generated.
 The key is to stay clear from vanity metrics and focus on metrics that demonstrate account engagement and traction.

 Additional metrics include account reach, website visitors from target accounts, sales appointments booked, and pipeline influence.
-To confirm your ABM approach is driving growth, you’ll need to tie intent data to revenue and business objectives.
+To confirm your ABM approach is driving growth, you’ll need to tie intent data to revenue and business objectives, and keep a close eye on your ABM analytics.

 10. Keep An Eye on Your Competitors